Contest - Books that count

 9. The competing texts will be evaluated by a Jury specifically constituted for the competition, composed of a researcher belonging to the Editorial Committee of the CEG, a member of the editorial team at Finisterra and a professor from IGOT.

-10. It is up to the Jury to elect and order the winning texts based on the following criteria: Synthesis of the book's ideas; Originality and innovative character of the approach; Critical Perspective and its relevance; Clarity and linguistic correction of speech.
+10. The Jury is responsible for selecting and ranking the winning texts based on the following criteria: synthesis of the book's ideas; originality and innovative character of the approach; critical perspective and its relevance; clarity and linguistic accuracy of the discourse.

 11. The best selected works (up to a maximum of 3 per year) will be published in the Finisterra Journal (subject to eventual revision suggestions made by the journal's reviewers).